vnspoj/vnspoj.github.io/_wiki/linear_algebra/rank-matrix.md

 ---
 layout: wiki
 wiki: true
-title: Rank of a matrix
+title: "Rank of a matrix"
 ---
-# Finding the rank of a matrix

 **The rank of a matrix** is the largest number of linearly independent rows/columns of the matrix.
 The rank is not only defined  for square matrices.